-As mentioned in section 2(a) of this Report, the Shareholders' Meeting (extraordinary session) on 20 April 2010 voted a paid capital increase to be made no later than 30 May 2015 by the issue of up to 2,000,000 ordinary shares to serve the 2010-2014 Stock Option Plan.
+As mentioned in section 2(a) of this Report, the Shareholders' Meeting (extraordinary session) on 20 April 2010 voted a paid capital increase to be made no later than 30 May 2015 by the issue of up to 2,000,000 ordinary shares to serve the Stock Option Plan.
+Furthermore, we remind the reader that, under the framework of the Demerger, the Stock Option Plan's regulations approved by the Shareholders' Meeting on 20 April 2010 was modified during the Ordinary Meeting of 6 June 2013 and aligned with the Changes to the Plan, as summarised in section 2(a) above and approved by the BoD during its meeting of 3 May 2013.

-The Shareholders' Meeting (ordinary session) on 21 April 2011 also approved the New L-LTIP incentive plan, as described in section 2(a) of this Report, which provides for the allocation of shares to the Group's top management.
+The Shareholders' Meeting (ordinary session) on 21 April 2011 also approved the L-LTIP Plan, as described in section 2(a) of this Report, which provides for the free allocation of shares to the Group's top management.

-The terms and conditions of the 2010-2014 Stock Option Plan and the L-LTIP incentive plan are set forth in the information documents published on 2 April 2010 and 11 March 2011, respectively, and in the Remuneration Report available at the Company's registered office and on its website (www.autogrill.com - Governance Section).
+The terms and conditions of the Stock Option Plan and L-LTIP Plan are set forth in the information documents published on 11 March 2011 and 3 May 2013, respectively, and in the Remuneration Report available at the Company's registered office and in its website (www.autogrill.com - Governance Section).